kudinovfedor/pixlayout/README.md

 show | boolean |	true or false |	show the picture when loading or not

 ### Context:
 You can specify any element on the page as the context and the picture-layer will add to the end of this element.
 By default, such an element is body.
-Context is specified as the second parameter.
+Context is specified as the second parameter.<br/>
-Example:
+**Example:**
 ```
 $.pixlayout("img/picture.png", "div.wrapper");
 ```